2025.04.20

 Trans fat risks

-Trans fats are associated with increased levels of bad cholesterol LDL (bad cholesterol) and decreased levels of good cholesterol (HDL) in the blood.
+The specific chemical structure of trans fats, resulting from the spatial arrangement of hydrogen atoms around the carbon double bond and creating a linear structure, leads to their greater rigidity and slows down their breakdown by the body's enzymes (such as lipase).
+This difficult metabolism may lead to the accumulation of trans fatty acids in the liver and increase the likelihood of liver disorders.
+In addition to, trans fats are associated with increased levels of bad cholesterol (LDL) and decreased levels of good cholesterol (HDL) in the blood.
 These changes can lead to fat deposits in blood vessels, resulting in their narrowing and blockage, which may increase the risk of heart disease and stroke.
 Additionally, trans fats may be associated with diseases such as type 2 diabetes, some types of cancer, brain diseases like brain inflammation and Alzheimer's (forgetfulness), mental disorders like depression, etc.

 Global mortality statistics with trans fat